CiviCooP/org.civicoop.streetformatnl/README.md

 org.civicoop.streetformatnl
 ===========================

+**The current version of this extension is only compatible with CiviCRM 4.6 and 4.7.
+Please use the 1.0 release (see the Releases tab) for CiviCRM 4.4.**

 CiviCRM extension to change the street_address parsing to Dutch format (street_name, street_number, all others)

 It only makes sense to enable this extension if the CiviCRM setting 'street address parsing' is checked.
-This setting can be found at Administer/Localization/Address Settings (or in Dutch"Beheren/Lokalisatie/Adresformaten) AND if the local language is set to Dutch (nl_NL)
+This setting can be found at Administer/Localization/Address Settings (or in Dutch Beheren/Lokalisatie/Adresformaten) AND if the local language is set to Dutch (nl_NL).
 Also, the assumption is that either Netherlands or Belgium is set as the default country.
 The parsing in Dutch format will happen only for those contacts that are located in either Netherlands or Belgium.

 Please note that the extension does not convert existing street_addresses in your database!
 It assumes you either install this extension in a